Dragon8029/100-days-of-code/Attempt5.md

 Carried on through a couple more Basic Algorithm Scripting Challenges from @freeCodeCamp.
 Progress has been much slower than before, but the challenges are forcing me to think and research each problem.
 I like it!

 ---

+## D20:
+*Mar 6, 2019*

+Decided to take a break from @freeCodeCamp for the evening as I received my Arduino starter kit from @elegoo.
+So I spent some time playing with that.
+It still involves code, so I'm counting it as a day.

+---